This smoky, spicy Blackened Seasoning Recipe adds tons of flavor to meats, fish, and veggies. It’s easy to make and store.

 • Garlic powder: Provides a savory depth to the mix.

-• Onion powder: Enhances the overall flavor with its mild, sweet onion taste.
+• Onion powder: Enhances the overall flavor with its mild, sweet onion flavor.

 • Paprika: I prefer regular but if you like smoky flavors use smoky paprika.